-‘Hold your nose and vote:’ Progressives weigh backing Biden
+‘Hold your nose and vote’: Progressives weigh backing Biden

 There are factors working in Biden’s favor.
 For one, he’s consolidating support in the party much earlier than nominee Hillary Clinton did in 2016.
 That year, Sanders waited until just before the party’s July convention to endorse Clinton.
 Warren also waited until the primary was over to back Clinton.

-In 2020, they are not only backing Biden sooner, but more aggressively.
+In 2020, they are backing Biden sooner, and more aggressively.

-Sanders told The Associated Press on Tuesday it would be “irresponsible” for his supporters to sit back and see “the most dangerous president in modern American history” reelected.
+Sanders told The Associated Press on Tuesday that it would be “irresponsible” for his supporters to sit back and see “the most dangerous president in modern American history” reelected.

 “My job now is to not only rally my supporters, but to do everything I can to bring the party together to see that (Trump) is not elected president,” Sanders said.

 The future of the progressive movement may rest with leaders such as Rep. Alexandria Ocasio-Cortez.
 The New York Democrat has long said she would back the ultimate Democratic nominee.
+She told Politico on Wednesday that she supports Biden “in solidarity with the families I represent.”

-She has yet to officially endorse Biden and has had virtually no interaction with him.
-Still, she urged him to take seriously both young voters and Latinos, two groups with whom he has struggled.
+In an earlier interview with the AP, she urged Biden to take seriously both young voters and Latinos, two groups with whom he has struggled.

-Prospects for reconciliation between Biden and progressives may not all be bleak, however, especially with the election still six-plus months away.
+Prospects for reconciliation between Biden and progressives may not all be bleak, however, especially with the election still more than six months away.

 Jorge Trejo-Ibarra, a Las Vegas high school senior who will turn 18 in July, said he flirted with the idea of not backing Biden.
 But with the economy largely shuttered amid the coronavirus outbreak, he said he doesn’t think the U.S. can survive another four years of Trump.